nicurrego/Galaxy_arena/logs/captains_log.md

 #### 🧠 Mood:
 Reading the same code over and over is a good cardio workout for the mind, XD.
 Honestly, it’s like running a marathon, a mental fight above all else!

+# Space Junk #013

+**Mission Time:** 2025-06-26 10:12 AM
+**Coordinates:** Phase 3 - Agent Training ('B' models)

+#### 🚀 Context:
+- Tweaked the rewards only slightly and trained multiple models with ~3k timesteps each to observe performance changes.

+#### 🌌 Thoughts:
+- The agent, when trained against the baseline enemy, achieves its goal quite well—given enough timesteps and a logical reward system.
+- For multiplayer combat, what we need are *skills*, not just systems.

+#### 🛠️ Insights:
+- Each model achieves different performance, but all seem to follow the reward system as faithfully as devotees follow their gods.

+#### 🧭 Next Steps:
+- Build an environment where models can train against other training models, so both can evolve with each iteration.

+#### ☕🚶‍♂️✨ Mood:
+- Sleepy, but the road I’ve traveled keeps me going.